dojo/docs/dojo/NodeList.rst

     // if idx >= 0 then the value is the last occurance of node
     // if idx = -1 then node was not found in the NodeList });

-The function has the following signature:

-.. api-doc :: dojo/NodeList
-  :methods: lastIndexOf
-  :no-headers:
-  :sig:

 map()
 -----